nasa/opera-sds-pcm/tools/ops/cmr_audit/README.md

 DISP-S1 execution works very differently depending on its processing mode.
 Correspondingly, there are two distinct ways to run the DISP-S1 CMR audit tool.

+<b>NOTE</b> that DISP-S1 CMR Audit must be run from a deployed Mozart machine.
+This is because it requires the GRQ ES to retrieve
+provenance information.
+Provenance information is not stored in the CMR, unlike other products, so it must be retrieved from GRQ.

 #### Historical Mode
 Historical mode is run over a large range of dates for specific frames.
 Therefore, you want to specify those parameters when using cmr audit.
 The following is an example of how to run the DISP-S1 CMR audit tool in historical mode for a specific set of frames